 Eligibility is calculated based on net income, necessary expenses, and asset equity.
 An individual with significant asset equity or income after allowable expenses is not eligible for an Offer in Compromise.
 Failure to submit all required tax returns can also disqualify a taxpayer from eligibility.

-At True Resolve Tax, our goal is to negotiate for tax resolution solutions that will have our clients settle their tax liabilities with the least amount of money allowed by the law.
+At True Resolve Tax Professionals, our goal is to negotiate for tax resolution options that will have our clients settle their tax liabilities with the least amount of money allowed by the law.
 We have qualified tax agents and negotiators that have experience working with the IRS.
 We will review your chances of attaining or being rejected from the IRS offer in compromise based on your circumstances.
 Determining whether you can qualify for an offer in compromise can save you a lot of money and stress.

 True Resolve Tax, Your Number One Tax Resolution Partner.